noamglikman/Algorithms_Cpp/README.md

 So far, we have a graph node called NodeG, an object in the queue called Node, and an object in the union-find called NodeUnion.

 In addition, the graph class has two functions for adding edges—one for directed edges and one for undirected edges, as needed.
 In the algorithms, I added an undirected edge, but if needed, I can simply change the function call to the directed one, called addEdge.

+i have more tests in the main so put attention for that. i added a lot of notes that will appear with the code so you will understand what you see.

 ## Explanation of Algorithms:##